Abel Ferreira

-Abel Fernando Moreira Ferreira (born 22 December 1978), known simply as Abel as a player, is a Portuguese football manager and former player who is the current head coach of Brazilian club Palmeiras.
+Abel Fernando Moreira Ferreira (born 22 December 1978), known simply as Abel as a player, is a Portuguese professional football manager and former player.
+He is the head coach of Campeonato Brasileiro Série A club Palmeiras.

-As a right-back, he played 234 Primeira Liga matches over 11 seasons (three goals), with Vitória de Guimarães, Braga and Sporting CP.
-With Sporting, he won two Taça de Portugal and as many Supertaça Cândido de Oliveira, in a 14-year professional career.
+As a right-back, he played 234 Primeira Liga matches over 11 seasons (scoring three goals), with Vitória de Guimarães, Braga and Sporting CP.
+With Sporting, he won two Taça de Portugal and two Supertaça Cândido de Oliveira in a 14-year career.

 Ferreira started working as a manager in 2013, being in charge of Sporting CP B, Braga B, Braga, PAOK and Palmeiras.
 With the latter club, he won the Copa do Brasil in 2020, two successive Copa Libertadores in 2020 and 2021 and the Campeonato Brasileiro Série A in 2022 and 2023.

 Playing career

 Penafiel, Guimarães and Braga

 Abel was born in Penafiel, Porto District.
 Having joined his hometown club Penafiel's youth ranks at age 10, he started his senior career in the 1997–98 season.
 After the manager of the first team reconverted him to right-back from central midfielder, he initially was against this decision and thought about quitting football.

 In the summer of 2000, Vitória de Guimarães signed Abel and he would make his Primeira Liga debut at the club.
 For 2004–05, he moved to Braga.